shahabas123/Online_shopper_purchase_prediction_project/README.md

 Evaluated model performance using metrics such as accuracy, precision, recall, and F1-score.

+XGBoost came out as the best model with 94% accuracy.

 Fine-tuned models to optimize their performance and generalization ability.

 8.Results: